timjansen/sparkplug.js/README.md

 Of course, your application code can and usually should be put into a separate script file.

+## Reducing Page Load Time

+As sparkplug.js does not load any files itself, all the usual tips for improving load time apply.
+Ideally you compile all your files into a single file as this will reduce the number of HTTP requests and improve the GZip compression rate.

+To prevent the browser from blocking while it processes JavaScript you should either work with the <code>defer</code> and
+<code>async</code> attributes of the <code>&lt;script></code> element, or use the old-fashioned trick of putting all your JavaScript
+at the end of the page.

+Assuming you have put all your JavaScript, including sparkplug.js and all AMD modules, into a single file, I would recommend to load it like this:

+	<script src="all.js" defer async></script>

+The <code>defer</code> and <code>async</code> attributes will prevent the browser from blocking.
+This works in practically all browsers today, even in older Internet Explorers.

+If you can not or do not want to put all your files into a single file, you should use only the <code>defer</code> attribute. <code>async</code>
+is not possible then, because it does not guarantee the order in which the files are initialized and sparkplug.js must always be invoked before the AMD modules.

 ## Limitations

 Sparkplug.js has some limitations: